blazexnz/blazexnz.github.io/rosary/readme.md

 - **Interactive beads:** Tap beads to track progress for each prayer
 - **Bead visibility toggle:** Switch between app-based beads or use your physical rosary
 - **Decade navigation with smooth scroll:** "Previous Decade" and "Next Decade" buttons appear below the Mysteries section, and when tapped, the view smoothly scrolls up so the first Mystery box is at the top for easy reading
+- **Toggle Rosary modes:** You can choose between the standard Rosary or one for the deceased

 ## How to use
 1. **Open the app:** It will automatically select the correct Mysteries for the day